slashid/javascript/packages/remix/README.md

 ## 5. Implement the form with control components + import css

-Note: these don't seem to SSR from what I can tell

 This isn't the best DX, I think ideally there is a straightforward way to redirect people to a dedicated login page when auth is missing instead of using these control components.

 ```tsx